sourceallies/node-reference/blog/outline.md

 # Copy everything else (i.e. Code) into the container from our local workspace
 COPY . .

+# Run our test cases, if any fail this will fail the docker build command (non-zero exit code)
+RUN npm test

 # set the startup command to npm start so when our container runs we start up the server
 # this is way easier then configuring some sort of system daemon